JedLee6/Top150-LeetCode-Quick-Review-Notes/15_Backtracking/102_Backtracking_77._Combinations.md

 private void backtrack(List<List<Integer>> result, List<Integer> currentCombination, int start, int n, int k) {
     // If we've selected exactly k numbers, we've found a valid combination if (currentCombination.size() == k) {
-        // Add a copy of the current combination to our result result.add(new ArrayList<>(currentCombination));
+        // Add a copy of the current combination to our result as the currentCombination list is a mutable object that continues to be modified throughout the backtracking process. result.add(new ArrayList<>(currentCombination));
         return;
     }